frekm/atompy/docs/source/tutorials/rand_distr.rst

 .. note::

-    This method is provided by AplePy, see :func:`.sample_distribution`.
+    This method is provided by atompy, see :func:`.sample_distribution`.

 .. literalinclude:: _code/rand_distr_arb_distr.py